dinhngocquan/AI-Fundamentals/README.md

 6. pandas_dataFrame_basics: This notebook explores the fundamentals of Pandas DataFrames, including creation, indexing, slicing, file I/O, and basic arithmetic operations.
 7. pandas_dataframe_manipulation_and_joins: This notebook demonstrates basic DataFrame manipulation in pandas, including adding/removing columns, merging, and concatenating DataFrames.
 8. exploratory_data_analysis: This notebook analyzes the Iris dataset using pandas, covering basic statistics and handling missing values.
+9. pandas_multiindex_groupby_pivot: This notebook demonstrates how to work with MultiIndex DataFrames, perform groupby operations, and use pivot tables in pandas for data summarization and analysis.